Skip to content

 Status Monitoring

-The GCP scaler reports its status including successful and failed operations:
+The Gcp scaler reports its status including successful and failed operations:

 status: